Palace Atlas (Palác Atlas) (1939)

 Description

-The architecture of Palác Atlas is very related to the somewhat younger Cristal in Železný Brod.
+The architecture of Palác Atlas shows strong affinities with the slightly younger Cristal building in Železný Brod, reflecting similar modernist principles and material choices.

 Description

-The architecture of Palác Atlas is very related to the somewhat younger Cristal in Železný Brod.
+The architecture of Palác Atlas shows strong affinities with the slightly younger Cristal building in Železný Brod, reflecting similar modernist principles and material choices.

 History

-The house is in a place steeped in history.
-Until 1875 near by one of the Prague city gates, the Poříčská brána, marked the end of Prague's quarter Nové Město.
-On this spot, the entrance to the Karlín quarter along Solokolvská street, a neoclassical residential building was demolished for this house.
-In a way, Palác Atlas became a new gateway for the Karlín-district.
+The building stands on a historically significant site.
+Until 1875, one of Prague’s city gates, the Poříčská brána, stood nearby, marking the boundary of the Nové Město district.
+At this location — the entrance to the Karlín district along Sokolovská Street — a neoclassical residential building was demolished to make room for the new structure.
+In a sense, Palác Atlas became a modern gateway to the Karlín district.

-During the 1980s, the facade was covered with plastic elements that hide the original stone facade.
-Whether in the 1980s or perhaps earlier, the current top floor was put on.
-It is visible on a photo, showing the construction of the Prague Magistrale, which was built in this area in 1978.
-On the photo (taken between 1978 and 1985) is documented the entrance building of the Praha-Těšnov train station, which was blown up in 1985.
-It is shown on the picture on the top of the the middle (left of the MAgistrale).
-The Palác Atlas is at the top right (right to the Magistrale), already with the top floor attached.
+In the 1980s, the façade was covered with plastic cladding that concealed the original stone surface.
+Whether during the 1980s or possibly earlier, the current top floor was also added.
+This addition is already visible in a photograph documenting the construction of the Prague Magistrala, built through this area in 1978.
+The photograph — taken sometime between 1978 and 1985 — also shows the entrance building of the Praha-Těšnov railway station, which was demolished in 1985.
+It appears at the top center of the image (left of the Magistrala), while Palác Atlas appears at the top right, already featuring its added upper floor.

 History

-The house is in a place steeped in history.
-Until 1875 near by one of the Prague city gates, the Poříčská brána, marked the end of Prague's quarter Nové Město.
-On this spot, the entrance to the Karlín quarter along Solokolvská street, a neoclassical residential building was demolished for this house.
-In a way, Palác Atlas became a new gateway for the Karlín-district.
+The building stands on a historically significant site.
+Until 1875, one of Prague’s city gates, the Poříčská brána, stood nearby, marking the boundary of the Nové Město district.
+At this location — the entrance to the Karlín district along Sokolovská Street — a neoclassical residential building was demolished to make room for the new structure.
+In a sense, Palác Atlas became a modern gateway to the Karlín district.

-During the 1980s, the facade was covered with plastic elements that hide the original stone facade.
-Whether in the 1980s or perhaps earlier, the current top floor was put on.
-It is visible on a photo, showing the construction of the Prague Magistrale, which was built in this area in 1978.
-On the photo (taken between 1978 and 1985) is documented the entrance building of the Praha-Těšnov train station, which was blown up in 1985.
-It is shown on the picture on the top of the the middle (left of the MAgistrale).
-The Palác Atlas is at the top right (right to the Magistrale), already with the top floor attached.
+In the 1980s, the façade was covered with plastic cladding that concealed the original stone surface.
+Whether during the 1980s or possibly earlier, the current top floor was also added.
+This addition is already visible in a photograph documenting the construction of the Prague Magistrala, built through this area in 1978.
+The photograph — taken sometime between 1978 and 1985 — also shows the entrance building of the Praha-Těšnov railway station, which was demolished in 1985.
+It appears at the top center of the image (left of the Magistrala), while Palác Atlas appears at the top right, already featuring its added upper floor.

 Sources